Trinity College Kirk

 Trinity College Kirk was a royal collegiate church in Edinburgh, Scotland.
-The kirk and its adjacent almshouse, Trinity Hospital, were founded in 1460 by Mary of Gueldres in memory of her husband, King James II who had been killed at the siege of Roxburgh Castle that year.
+The kirk and its adjacent almshouse, Trinity Hospital, were founded in 1460 by Mary of Guelders in memory of her husband, King James II who had been killed at the siege of Roxburgh Castle that year.
 Queen Mary was interred in the church, until her coffin was moved to Holyrood Abbey in 1848.

-The original concept was never completed.
-Only the apse, choir and transepts were completed.
+The original church design was never completed.
+Only the apse, choir (with aisles) and transepts were completed.

-The church was originally located in the valley between the Old Town and Calton Hill, but was systematically dismantled in the 1840s (under the supervision of David Bryce) due to the construction of Waverley Station on its site.
-Its stones were numbered in anticipation of rebuilding and were stored in a yard on Calton Hill.
-Reconstruction did not begin until 1872, when it was moved to a site on Chalmers Close on the newly formed Jeffrey Street overlooking the original site.
+The church was located in the valley between the Old Town and Calton Hill, but was systematically dismantled in 1848 due to the construction of Waverley Station on its site.
+Although its stones were numbered in anticipation of rebuilding and were stored in a yard on Calton Hill, by 1872, when a replacement church was built on the newly formed Jeffrey Street, only a third were left which were used to construct a version of the choir and apse which was the hall of the new church.

 Style

-The church was built of local sandstone from a quarry only 500m to the west and was created in the Decorated English Gothic style.
-As was the taste of the time, water was discharged from the roof via gargoyles which were said to crouch in agony under the weight of their load.
+The church was built of local sandstone from a quarry which was discovered only 500m to the west at the site of the Scott Monument on Princes Street.
+It was created in the cosmopolitan Scottish late Gothic style.
+As was the taste of the time, water was discharged from the roof via gargoyles.
 Unusually it is said the church had several monkeys within its decorations.

-Income
+Foundation

+Trinity College comprised Trinity College Church, Trinity Hospital, and the Manses of the Prebendaries.

-Also as was the custom of the day, the income of the church was far more than that of a collection plate, and it received rental income from multiple remote sources.
-Either added by Mary of Gueldres at its outset (from her own allotted incomes) or added later by other arrangements.
-Incomes were received from Uthrogal (the leper colony at Monimail in Fife and the parish church of Easter Wemyss in Fife both from the outset.
-In 1502 a Dean and Sub-Dean were appointed, their income being paid by the parish of Dunnottar.
+The foundation of the college was for a provost, eight prebendaries and two clerks each being assigned particular benefices and land for their support.
+Income was derived from several sources in Scotland, either by the endowment of Mary of Guelders (from her own allotted incomes), or added later.
+Incomes were received from Uthrogal, a leper colony at Monimail in Fife, and the parish church of Easter Wemyss in Fife.
+In 1502 a Dean and Sub-Dean were appointed, their stipends paid from the parish of Dunnottar in Kincardineshire.
 In 1529 incomes were added from the parishes of Soutra, Fala, Lampetlaw, Kirkurd, Ormiston and Gogar.